-Graduates from the BSc (Hons) Psychology pathway who pass the thesis module in Year 3 and obtain a lower-second class Honours degree or better are eligible for 'Graduate Basis of Chartered Membership' (GBC) by the British Psychological Society.
+Graduates from the BSc (Hons) Psychology pathway and the BSc Psychology (Hons) with Professional Placement pathway who pass the thesis module in Year 3 and obtain a lowersecond class honours degree (2:2) or better are eligible for 'Graduate Basis of Chartered Membership' (GBC) by the British Psychological Society (BPS).
 This provides eligibility to apply for places on postgraduate professional training courses in Psychology, now approved and regulated by the Health and Care Professions Council.
 Remember, however, that competition for such courses is severe and you should always consider other employment and training possibilities.